 GRUH had no investment in excess of the limits prescribed by NHB with any one company or any single group of companies.
 GRUH has not made investment in any of the promoter group companies or in the stock markets.

-GRUH’s total borrowings as at March 31, 2018 of 14,046 crores were within the permissible limit of 16 times of the net owned funds.
-Of this, the public deposits of 1,458 crores were also within the limit of 5 times of the net owned funds as prescribed by NHB.
+GRUH’s total borrowings as at March 31, 2019 of 16,584 crore were within the permissible limit of 16 times of the net owned funds.
+Of this, the public deposits of 1,562 crore were also within the limit of 5 times of the net owned funds as prescribed by NHB.
 GRUH has complied with the guidelines issued by NHB regarding the ceiling on interest rates offered on deposits and brokerage paid to the deposit referral associates.

 The Government of India has set up the Central Registry of Securitisation Asset Reconstruction and Security Interest of India (CERSAI) under section 21 of the SARFAESI Act, 2002 to have a central database of all mortgages created by lending institutions.
 The object of this registry is to compile and maintain data relating to all transactions secured by mortgages.
 All Banks & Housing Finance Companies (HFCs) which fall under the purview of SARFAESI Act are required to register with CERSAI and submit the data in respect of all properties mortgaged in its favour.
 The lending institutions are required to pay fees for uploading the data of mortgage.